jcobeast/gemini-api-flask/README.md

-# Generative AI powered by Python Flask
+Gemini APi integration with Flask